kevinpmcc/blog/README.md

 What do you imagine the cache method in Rails looks like?

 What does the cache store look like, what is the key value pair?

-Looking at our PDP page how many places can we see that could potentially be cached and what would their keys be based on?